-- 6.6.
+- 6.23.
 The Elstree and Borehamwood Design Code and Guidance suggests the following should be adhered to when it comes to shop front signage: - The design of shop fronts should take account of rhythm and character of the street such as the width of building, the horizontal or vertical emphasis, the variety of style and architecture of the building itself.
 Where the shop front continues to another building, a change in its design may be required; - The fascia is the most important area of a shop front for advertising the business.
 Signage within the established proportions and confines of the fascia board should be maintained.
-Large box signs or additional flat boards should be avoided as they create disproportionate depth and height;

-- The most appropriate signage at fascia level are individual letters applied or painted directly onto the fascia board; - Hanging signs should be appropriately sized in relation to the building and street.
+Large box signs or additional flat boards should be avoided as they create disproportionate depth and height; - The most appropriate signage at fascia level are individual letters applied or painted directly onto the fascia board; - Hanging signs should be appropriately sized in relation to the building and street.
 They should not dominate the pavement space or the building.
-They should use an appropriate material, shape, and form, avoiding large box signs; - Pavement space should not be used for displaying goods especially in areas of high footfall such as the Conservation Area; The shopfront should not be designed in isolation.
+They should use an appropriate material, shape, and form, avoiding large box signs;

+- Pavement space should not be used for displaying goods especially in areas of high footfall such as the Conservation Area; The shopfront should not be designed in isolation.
 The proposed design should relate in scale, proportion and architectural style not just to the host building, but to the wider streetscene.
-The design language of the building and shopfronts are extremely important; - Garnish colours and materials such as plastic should be avoided in favour of natural materials such as hand painted wooden or glazed signs which can be externally lit if necessary. - In the case of corporate brands, those should be sensitive to the existing context, size, scale, use materials and textures from the local vernacular of the area; - Avoid using visually distinct sources of illumination that result in disproportionate signage, such as internally-illuminated box signs; and - Avoid using external roller shutters and grilles.
-Favour the use of internal open grilles which cover only the glazed part of the shop front.
+The design language of the building and shopfronts are extremely important; - Garish colours and materials such as plastic should be avoided in favour of natural materials such as hand painted wooden or glazed signs which can be externally lit if necessary. - In the case of branding, this should as far as possible be sensitive to the existing context, size, scale, use materials and textures from the local vernacular of the area; and - Avoid using visually distinct sources of illumination that result in disproportionate signage, such as internally-illuminated box signs.
+The Institute of Lighting Professionals Guidance Note PLG05 The brightness of illuminated advertisements should be consulted.